Sydney-Informatics-Hub/eeharvest/README.md

 commit](https://img.shields.io/github/last-commit/Sydney-Informatics-Hub/eeharvest)

-An [Agricultural Research Federation] (AgReFed) project, the `eeharvest` package simplifies access to Google Earth Engine and its data catalog with a trio of convenient methods to collect, process and download data:
+An [Agricultural Research Federation] (AgReFed) project, the `eeharvest` package simplifies access to Google Earth Engine and its data catalog with a quartet of convenient methods to collect, process and download data:

 - `preprocess()`: server-side processing, cloud and shadow masking, image